snl-dakota/dakota/docs/user/usingdakota/studytypes/sensitivityanalysis.rst

 parameter and response standard deviations, providing a dimensionless measure of relative influence at a given point.

+..
+TNP TODO: scatterplots... not sure where it goes but it needs to be addressed

+..
+TNP TODO: Consider deleting this section.
 .. _`sa:process`:

 A Practical Process for Sensitivity Analysis